Housing for First-Year Students

 Designed by renowned architect Philip Johnson, Havey Hall houses 117 students and a residence life professional.
 All rooms in Havey Hall are double-occupancy with the exception of a few three-person suites.
 The ground floor of Havey Hall contains laundry facilities and a large lounge featuring kitchen facilities, a big-screen TV and a pool table.
 Student mailboxes are also located on the ground floor.
-Seven resident assistants also live in Havey Hall.
+Seven resident assistants live in Havey Hall.
 Havey Hall is on Seton Hill's main hilltop campus.

 Beginning with the 2015-2016 academic year, first-year Honors Program students can elect to reside in DeChantal Hall, on a first-come first-served basis.